epointal/lf-hiker/readme.md

  * Ability to show/hide gpx path when more than 2 paths
  * Ability to globally configure default settings: fullscreen, button download, start with profile displayed, add checkbox to display/hide gpx
  * Fixed: some points without elevation value
+ * Fixed: button list always displayed when parameter list is false
+ * Fixed: move line on profile not visible on little screen

 ### 1.4.2 ###
  * fixed : issue 2 maps when the first floating the second is in stucks